 Debunking Last Will and Testament Myths

-The more clients I encounter, the more important I feel it myths or common misconceptions relating to Wills (last will and testaments) are cleared up.
+The more clients I encounter, the more important I feel that last will and testament myths are cleared up.
 Hopefully being more informed will facilitate more personalized and appropriate decision making.

 Myth #1: Your state inherits your property if you don’t have a will.

 If you don’t have a will, and even if you do have a will, but its not validly executed, all of the property in your estate will pass in a manner set forth by your state laws.
 It’s usually labeled “intestate succession”.

-Myth #2: A Will avoids probate
+Myth #2: A Will avoids probate.

 Unfortunately, a will does not avoid probate.
-Watch what happens here.
 All property that is titled in your name goes through probate.
 It doesn’t matter what type of property it is.
 Unless it’s owned by another entity, such as a trust, jointly owned with another person, or passes outside of probate by operation of law, i.e. insurance or POD accounts, it will go through probate.

-Myth #3: A Will can be handwritten or oral
+Myth #3: A Will can be handwritten or oral.

 Quite surprisingly to most people is the fact that only under extremely limited circumstances, if ever, can a will be executed orally or by hand.
 Most states, and especially Florida, have very strict rules for ensuring that a will is validly executed.

-Myth #4: having a will is sufficient to preserve and protect family’s assets
+Myth #4: Having a will is sufficient to preserve and protect family’s assets.

 A will is a legal document that expresses your postmortem wishes.
 It appoints a personal representative or executor to administer your estate.
 It designates a guardian of the person and property of minor children.
 It usually covers burial instructions, funeral expenses and estate tax apportionment.

-Myth #5: Do it yourself (DIY) computer software (essentially an algorithm) can effectively replace the need for a human attorney
+Myth #5: Do it yourself (DIY) computer software (essentially an algorithm) can effectively replace the need for a human attorney.

 DIY products are a bad idea for most people.
 The problem is two-fold: first, it requires self-diagnosis or reliance upon a software algorithm to diagnose.
 Both are bad news.
 Second, estate planning deals with family, and every family’s circumstances are complex and unique.
 Software algorithms are designed for a limited amount of options and cannot possibly address every issue.

 Curious to learn more about wills, trusts, probate, business planning and asset protection?
 Watch the playlists that go step by step explaining commonly asked questions.
 Don’t forget to subscribe to our YouTube channel (www.youtube.com/haimolawtv)!

 Barry E. Haimo, Esq.

-Strategic Planning With Purpose
+Strategic Planning With Purpose®